+The majority of patients decide to have surgery when their change in vision is affecting their daily activities and decreasing quality of life.
 Some patients choose to have cataract surgery even before they develop vision-blocking cataracts.
-For these patients, who are typically in their 50s, refractive lens surgery is performed in order to eliminate or reduce the need for glasses and to regain their near vision.
+For these patients, refractive lens surgery can be performed in order to eliminate or reduce the need for glasses and to regain their near vision.
 With their astigmatism managed and a multi-focal lens implanted, the vast majority (92% in the official FDA study) of these patients see well at distance, intermediate, and near, and they never or just occasionally use glasses.
 The remaining 8% also saw quite well, but they used glasses more than just occasionally.
 The bottom line is: If you’re happy with your vision and it doesn’t cause difficulties with reading, computer use, driving, working, or your active lifestyle, then you should postpone the surgery.

 How does my doctor fix a cataract?

 During cataract surgery, your physician will replace your natural lens with an intraocular lens or IOL.
 There are many types of intraocular lenses available now including monofocal, multifocal, and toric or astigmatism correcting lenses.
 Your surgeon will discuss the various options and help you decide which one is best for you.

 The Eye Center offers 2 types of surgery: